Comprehensive vs. Collision: What Auto Coverage Do You Need?February 6, 2017

 What is Comprehensive Coverage?

-Comprehensive coverage protects you against causes of direct loss to your vehicle which are not included in Collision coverage.
+One of the common car insurance myths is that Comprehensive coverage covers everything.
+But, Comprehensive coverage protects you against causes of direct loss to your vehicle that are not included in Collision coverage.
 These things include; missiles or falling objects, fire, theft or larceny, explosion or earthquake, windstorm, hail, water or flood, malicious mischief or vandalism, riot or civil commotion, contact with a bird or animal, and breakage of glass.

 Policy deductibles for Comprehensive coverage are typically written at a lower amount than Collision deductibles and the coverage is typically cheaper as well.
 Some drivers may elect to drop the Collision coverage from an older vehicle and still maintain the Comprehensive coverage.
 This still provides some protection from physical damage; such as the situation of a vehicle being totaled due to its striking a deer.
 In such a scenario, you can receive payment for your loss if you carry Comprehensive coverage.